-Glazier Appraisals specializes in appraising furniture, artwork, china, all households goods in respect to settling an estate or matrimonial (divorce) situations.
+Glazier Appraisals specializes in appraising furniture, artwork, china, coins, jewelry and all households goods in respect to settling an estate or matrimonial (divorce) situations.
 We also provide appraisals for charitable donations and insurance purposes.

 Settling an estate in Ontario requires an appraisal to establish Fair Market Value.
 Often, the date of death differs from the date the appraisal is requested.
 We are familiar with the procedures and requirements necessary to perform a retroactive appraisal with an effective date and Fair Market Value estimate matching the date of death.